 At Apex Pain Specialists in Chandler, AZ, we provide our patients with the most recent technological advancements available for treating orthopedic injuries and conditions.
 Our prp and stem cell therapy procedures provides treatment to repair damaged cartilage, restore function, eliminate hip, shoulder, back and knee pain and to prevent further joint destruction.

-PRP and Stem Cell Injections are virtually painless and is performed under local anesthesia.
+and SC Injections are virtually painless and is performed under local anesthesia.
 It requires little to no downtime and is effective, fast and safe.

 When you’re looking for the best pain doctor, Chandler is home to two of Arizona’s premier pain specialists – Dr. Maziar Massrour and Dr. Naveen Reddy.
 These two highly sought after Arizona pain specialists are double-board-certified and have been recognized as Phoenix Magazine’s Top Pain Management Doctors.